 So how does the company behind OpenRemote make money?

-Thanks to the platform being ‘open source’, companies can easily and freely adopt OpenRemote.
-When they are enthusiastic about using our software to build a successful IoT implementation we are confident that some of those companies appreciate support from our end.
+Thanks to the platform being ‘open source’, organisations (eg. OEMs or Governments) can easily and freely adopt OpenRemote.
+When they are enthusiastic about using our software to build a successful IoT implementation we are confident that some of those organisations appreciate support from our end.
 This can be developers support, project management, third line support, or hosting.
 The company OpenRemote offers that support as a paid for service.
-Secondly, if a company prefers not giving access to any additional interacting software, for example code they added to OpenRemote that they don’t want to share as open source with others, the company OpenRemote offers commercial licenses which exempts them from the obligation.
+Secondly, if an organisation prefers not to give access to any additional interacting software, for example code they added to OpenRemote that they don’t want to share as open source with others, the company OpenRemote offers commercial licenses which exempts them from that obligation.